-- D.1: Make fair housing educational materials and referral information available on the City's website and at key locations (e.g., City Hall, libraries, etc.) and other community gathering places for the public and other community gathering places.
+- D.1: Make fair housing educational materials and referral information available on the City's website and at key locations (e.g., City Hall, libraries, etc.) and other community gathering places for the public.
 (Reference Implementation Program: D-1) - D.2: Ensure that all relevant materials are appropriately translated for use by persons with limited English proficiency.
 (Reference Implementation Program: D-1) - D.3: Conduct outreach to community organizations, churches, etc., that have connections to key minority populations to proactively provide information on fair housing.
 (Reference Implementation Program: D-2)